Efficient Noisy Quantum State and Process Tomography: Noisy Quantum Process Tomography

+Here we start with the similar requirement of QST tasks, which demands the noise strength is $\Omega(1)$.

-For unital noise channel, the analysis is the same to QPT tasks.
-Regarding the non-unital noise, we leverage the decomposition technique which factorizes the channel into a depolarizing component and a suitable (non-physical) linear map $\mathcal{E}'$.
-Crucially, the adjoint of this effective map is unital ($\mathcal{E}^{\prime\dagger}(I)=I$), ensuring that the operator evolution remains bounded in the Frobenius norm.
+For unital noise channel, the analysis is the same to QPT tasks.Regarding the non-unital noise, we leverage the decomposition technique which factorizes the channel into a depolarizing component and a suitable (non-physical) linear map $\mathcal{E}'$.
+Crucially, the adjoint of this effective map is unital ($\mathcal{E}^{\prime\dagger}(I)=I$)\citep{angrisaniSimulatingQuantumCircuits2025}, ensuring that the operator evolution remains bounded in the normalized Frobenius norm.
 This structural property facilitates rigorous truncation bounds even for non-unital physical noise, ensuring that $\mathcal{C}^\dagger(O)$ retains a sparse Pauli structure amenable to efficient learning.
-We derive a generalized scaling law for the process truncation: with probability $\geq 1-\delta$, there exists a truncated process $\mathcal{C}^{(l')\dagger}(O)=\sum_{|P|\leq l^{\prime}}\beta_PP$ with Pauli weight at most $l'$ such that the approximation error is bounded by $\epsilon$.
-Here
+We derive a generalized scaling law for the process truncation:

+\begin{lemma}[Constant Noisy Process Truncation] Consider a $d$-depth noisy quantum circuit $\mathcal{C}$ comprising layers of two-qubit Haar-random gates interleaved with i.i.d. single-qubit noise channels $\mathcal{E}$ of constant strength.
+For any observable $O$ and input state $\rho_{\text{in}}$, there exists a truncated adjoint operator $\mathcal{C}^{(l')\dagger}(O)$ with Pauli weight at most $l'$ , such that